d-mon-/typeOf/README.md

 ### using constructors:
 If the value passed inside typeOf is not an Object, its **In()** method will never call instanceof when a constructor is passed as parameter, however, it will retrieve its constructor name to check if it match the type of your value. (**important:** some constructors are not supported by all browsers)

-Therefore, you can use typeOf-in like this:
+Therefore, you can use typeof-in like this:
 ```js
 typeOf(42).In(Number) // is equal to 'Number' === 'Number'
 typeOf(new Number(42)).In(Number) //is equal to new Number(42) instanceof Number